ef10007/Holiday_Vibes/README.md

 * Flask with python

 Regarding the capacity of the server issue, we are going to use GCP(Google Cloud Platform) to remove the presence of servers that require redundant power supplies.
 By using a macro, we are going to simplify the python code.
+(8th.Mar.2019: Creating GCP accounts for using Web server and DB)

 ----